 - When cloning a file group, if a table variable resolves to a table that does not yet exist, the cloning process will create the table for you.
 For example, if the variable resolved to BGT2020 in the old file group and resolves to BGT2021 in the new file group, the cloning process will create BGT2021 by cloning the structure of BGT2020. - When creating a file group scenario, the scenario wizard will automatically create new data tables to hold the data for the scenario.
 This is accomplished by cloning the target tables for any table variables that have Allow file group to save data to this table enabled.
-For example, if the original file group saves data to BGT2021, the scenario wizard will automatically create a table such as BGT2021_V1, as long as BGT2021 is set up as a table variable with saves enabled. - You can limit the tables where the file group can save by using the optional setting Restrict Saves To Tables Defined Below.
+For example, if the original file group saves data to BGT2021, the scenario wizard will automatically create a table such as BGT2021_V1, as long as BGT2021 is set up as a table variable with saves enabled.
+You can use the default scenario cloning behavior for these tables, or you can configure the table variable to override the default behavior as needed. - You can limit the tables where the file group can save by using the optional setting Restrict Saves To Tables Defined Below.
 If this setting is enabled, then the file group can only save to tables that are defined as table variables with Allow file group to save data to this table enabled.